A question I read / hear again and again is: “Is it safe to travel to Japan?” or “Isn’t it too dangerous to go to Japan?”

 Left your wallet somewhere?
 Don’t worry, somebody might just run after you to give it back!

-I’m a female foreigner in Japan and I’ve been in Japan for quite a few years now.
-I’ve travelled to all Japanese prefectures and I NEVER EVER felt uncomfortable being outside alone at night (e.g. walking to my hotel).
+I’m a female foreigner in Japan and I’ve lived in Japan for several years.
+I’ve travelled to all Japanese prefectures and I’ve never felt uncomfortable being outside alone at night (e.g. walking to my hotel).

 Of course Japan is not a crimeless paradise!
 Bad things happen even here, especially in bigger cities such as Osaka and Tokyo.

-Yes, some pervert men take upskirt photos or try some groping on the train.
+Yes, some pervert men take upskirt photos or try groping women on the train.

 And yes, there was this beautiful British English teacher who got murdered by her Japanese private student.